mikeneilens/jltest/README.md

 ##### Was and Now can contain either empty string, a string or {from:, to:}.

-The label generator will create a "Now £x.xx" if the Was is empty.
+The label generator will create a "Now £x.xx" if the Was is empty but "Was £0.00, now £x.xx" if the Was is set to zero.

-If Was or Now contains a from/to value then the label generator shows both value e.g. "from £1.50 - 2.50".
+If any price contains a from/to value then the label generator shows both value e.g. "from £1.50 - 2.50".

 ##### Basic colors can contain almost any value.